Cuigezhuang

 Cuigezhuang Township (崔各庄乡 (Cuīgèzhuāng Xiāng)) is a township located in northern Chaoyang District, Beijing, China.
 It is at the south of Sunhe Township, west of Dongba and Jinzhan Townships, north of Jiuxianqiao Subdistrict and Jiangtai Township, east of Wangjing, Donghu Subdistrict and Laiguangying Township.
 As of 2020, the population of Cuigezhuang was 107,029.

-The name Cuigezhuang (崔各庄 (Cui family Villa)) was from a local village where the current township government resides.
+The name Cuigezhuang (崔各庄 (Cui Family Village)) was from Cuigezhuang village where the current township government resides.